 From the above examples, it is apparent that families do not have the right information available to find out the “net price” when comparing different colleges or the correct information to calculate the four-year cost of college.
 Projecting the net college cost until graduation allows a family to identify what they will pay for college and help indicate how much debt a student will acquire during their journey of attaining a college degree.
 The current one-year award letter falls short of providing the what-if scenario analysis families need to explore and understand this funding problem.
 It is a major reason that the current student loan debt is over 1.7 trillion dollars.

 PayForED has focused on this problem through our recent series of award letter blogs, videos, and discussion of the future reformatting of the College Shopping Sheet.
 The lack of transparency and accuracy of college cost is one reason PayForED developed the College Cost Analyzer software.
-Families can get a customized four-year projection of college cost during the initial college search process and once the acceptance letters are issued, families can utilize the built in award letter calculator.
+Families can get a customized four-year projection of college costs during the initial college search process and once the acceptance letters are issued, families can utilize the built-in award letter calculator.
 We standardize the award letter terminology and allow families to compare college total net cost and graduation debt side by side.
 This approach provides the knowledge families need to make informed decisions and help with the conversation about college affordability.
 We feel students should know before they owe any student debt and this conversation should start at the beginning when students are comparing their award letters.
 PayForED is here to help you during your college journey.